brisa-build/brisa/docs/02-building-your-application/01-routing/08-internationalization.md

 > [!NOTE]
 >
-> The `overrideMessages` function does not globally override the original values; it only changes them at the request level.
+> The `overrideMessages` function does not perform global overrides on the original values; instead, it exclusively modifies them at the request level in server parts or on the client side for a specific session.
+This ensures that changes made with this function are scoped appropriately, preventing unintended global alterations.

 ### Interpolation